Recommendations from public health authorities

-Sports federations and provincial organizations will develop guidelines for their members regarding the resumption of activities by making these guidelines available to everyone in Québec.
+Sports federations and provincial recreation organizations are providing guidelines for their members regarding the resumption of activities by making these guidelines available to everyone in Québec.

-People who are deemed to be close contacts of a person with COVID-19 must not take part in indoor or outdoor sports and recreational activities.
+Individuals who are deemed to be close contacts of a person with COVID-19 must follow the appropriate instructions.

 Hand hygiene and respiratory etiquette